-Gateway Seminary does not tolerate the harassment of individuals with regard to race, color, religion, national origin, gender, age or disability.
-Any form of verbal, physical, or sexual harassment is not only inconsistent with Christian living but also deemed as illegal gender discrimination according to Title VII of the 1964 Civil Rights Act and Title IX of the 1972 Education Amendments.
+Gateway Seminary does not tolerate the harassment of individuals.
+Any form of verbal, physical, or sexual harassment is inconsistent with Christian living and will not be tolerated.

-No student or employee should be subject to unsolicited and unwelcome sexual overtures or conduct.
 It is the seminary's policy to strictly prohibit any conduct that constitutes sexual harassment and to discipline any student or employee (whether a fellow student, supervisor, or co-worker) who is guilty of such conduct.
 Such conduct includes, but is not limited to, offensive jokes, comments, innuendos, and other sexually oriented statements.
 If you are harassed, confront the harasser and ask him or her to stop.
 If you are unable to confront the harasser or are unsuccessful in doing so, report your complaint immediately as follows: